Spinal Cord Stimulation & Peripheral Nerve Stimulation

-Stimulation does not eliminate the source of pain.
-The amount of pain relief varies for each person.
-Some patients find the tingling sensation unpleasant.
-For these reasons a trial stimulation is performed before the device is permanently implanted.
-The goal for spinal cord stimulation is a 50-70% reduction in pain.
-However, even a small amount of pain reduction can be significant if it helps you to perform your daily activities with less pain and reduces the amount of pain medication you take.
-Stimulation does not work for everyone.
-If unsuccessful, the implant can be removed and does not damage the spinal cord or nerves.
+For some patients, it may be less, but even a small amount of pain reduction can be significant if it helps you perform daily activities with less pain, and reduces the amount of pain medication you need.
+Spinal cord stimulation does not work for everyone.
+If it is unsuccessful, the implant can be removed without damaging the spinal cord or nerves.

 There are many types of stimulation systems.
 The most common is an internal pulse generator with a battery.
-A SCS system consists of :
+An SCS system consists of:

-- An implantable pulse generator with battery that creates electrical pulses.
+- An implantable pulse generator with a battery that creates electrical pulses

-- A lead with a number of electrodes (4-16) that delivers electrical pulses to the spinal cord.
+- A lead with 4-16 electrodes that deliver electrical pulses to the spinal cord

-- An extension wire that connects the pulse generator to the lead.
+- A wire that connects the pulse generator to the lead

-- A hand-held remote control that turns the pulse generator on and off and adjusts the pulses.
+- A handheld remote that turns the pulse generator on, off, and adjusts the pulses

-The battery inside the pulse generator delivers low voltage and needs to be surgically replaced every 2 to 5 years if it is a standard battery.
-Rechargeable battery systems may last up to 10 years, depending on usage.
-Your doctor will select the best type of system for you during the trial stimulation.
+The battery inside of the pulse generator delivers low voltage spinal cord stimulation.
+A standard battery needs to be surgically replaced every two to five years.
+Depending on usage, a rechargeable battery may last up to 10 years.
+Your doctor will select the best type of system for you during your trial stimulation.

 The pulse generator is programmable by the doctor and has three settings:

-- Frequency (rate): number of times stimulation is delivered per second.
-Too few results in no sensation.
-Too many results in a washboard or bumpy effect.
+- Frequency/rate is the number of times stimulation is delivered per second.
+Too few results in no sensation, while too many results in a washboard or bumpy effect.

-- Pulse width: determines size of area stimulation will cover.
+- Pulse width determines the size of the area the stimulation will cover

-- Pulse amplitude: determines threshold of perception to pain.
+- Pulse amplitude determines the threshold of perception to pain

-Before determining if spinal cord stimulation (SCS) is an option, your condition will be thoroughly evaluated and assessed.
-A comprehensive evaluation of your pain history will determine if your goals of pain management are appropriate to proceed with treatment.
+During your consultation, your doctor will evaluate your condition to determine whether spinal cord stimulation is an option.
+A comprehensive evaluation of your pain history will determine if your pain management goals align with this treatment.

-Because pain also has psychological effects, a psychologist may assess your condition to increase the probability of a successful outcome.
-Dr. Jameson will evaluate your current medication regime and physical condition.
-She will want to review all previous treatments including medication, physical therapy, injections, and surgeries.
+Because pain also has psychological effects on many patients, a psychologist may assess your condition to increase the probability of a successful outcome.
+Dr. Jameson or Dr. J Kent will evaluate your current medication schedule and physical condition.
+She will also review your previous treatments, including medication, physical therapy, injections, and surgeries.

-Patients selected for this procedure usually have had a disability for more than 12 months and have pain in their lower back and leg (sciatica) or neck and arm.
-They’ve typically had one or more failed spinal surgeries.
+Patients approved for this procedure are usually ones that have had a disability for more than 12 months and have pain in their lower back and leg (sciatica) or neck and arm.
+They’ve typically had one or more failed spinal surgeries, as well.

 You may be a candidate for SCS if you meet the following criteria: